 We design and develop a variety of mixed reality, multi-sensory, and interactive digital experiences to increase learning engagement, deepen the quality of learning, and broaden learning access.
 These learning experiences are primarily for learning manufacturing or micro/nanotechnology and are broadly grouped into (i) apps, (ii) simulations, and (iii) haptics.

-These apps enable learners to manipulate, and virtually disassemble various parts and products (representing high-volume manufacturing processes), while receiving scaffolded guidance.
+These apps enable learners to manipulate, and virtually disassemble various parts and products (representing high-volume manufacturing processes), while receiving scaffolded guidance to inspect manufacturing features.
 This work has been published and recently won two best paper awards at ASEE 2021.

 Scanning Electron Microscope (SEM)

 This AR app introduces the purpose, function, and working principles of the Scanning Electron Microscope.